asimwe1/rust_chatapp/site/guide/4-requests.md

   * A routing failure.

 If any of these occur, Rocket returns an error to the client.
-To generate the error, Rocket invokes the _catcher_ corresponding to the error's status code.
+To generate the error, Rocket invokes the _catcher_ corresponding to the error's status code and scope.
 Catchers are similar to routes except in that:

   1. Catchers are only invoked on error conditions.
   2. Catchers are declared with the `catch` attribute.